What Is PACER? A Beginner’s Guide to Federal Court Records

 When PACER Is Most Useful

-PACER is most useful when researching:
+PACER is most valuable when researching:

-For investigators and journalists, PACER is particularly valuable because federal litigation often involves larger financial disputes and detailed filings that reveal relationships, obligations, and business structures that don’t surface in commercial background-check databases.
+Federal lawsuits between businesses or individuals, federal criminal prosecutions, bankruptcy filings and financial disclosures, regulatory enforcement actions from the SEC, DOJ, and FTC, and complex commercial litigation.
+For investigators, PACER is particularly valuable because federal litigation often involves larger financial disputes and detailed filings that reveal relationships, obligations, and business structures that do not surface in commercial background check databases.

 The Federal Court System PACER Covers